papers-we-love/berlin/README.md

 ## Upcoming Meetings

-Please visit our [Meetup](https://www.meetup.com/Papers-We-Love-Berlin/) page to see information about up-coming meetups and topics.
+Please visit our [Meetup](https://www.meetup.com/Papers-We-Love-Berlin/) page to see information about upcoming meetups, their locations, and the papers to be discussed.

 ### Contact